dsdavids/TTLocationHandler/README.md

 ##Power usage and Background Operation Notes:
 - The default is allow continuous updating of location when the application is in foreground.
 This can be set on or off.
 - The default is to switch to significantUpdates only when in the background.
 There is a setting for continuous updates in background when the device is plugged into external power.
+- You can also set continuesUpdatingOnBattery.
+Use this responsibly as it will impact batter life considerably.
 - The locationManager distanceFilter is increased at highway speeds as events come in scary fast and it seems a waste of activity.
 - Make note of the backgroundTaskIdentifier assignment.
 The operations were very unreliable before I included this.
 I recommend using the begin and end task lines where ever you address responding to the location notification.
 I also recommend putting those operations on a global queue.